axiros/bashenv/README.md

 - [constructor][constructor]
 - pip

 but that list can be extended via the config.
+As mentioned, the installs can be based on previously constructed, more feature rich base installers as well.

 ## Example Config